-- Put your address in the search bar of the map page to find your SWCD and zone within your district.
+- Put your address in the search bar of the SWCD map page to find your district and zone.

 - For information about each of Oregon's SWCDs, see the SWCD Directory, updated Aug.
 15, 2022.

 The Oregon Department of Agriculture Soil and Water Conservation District Program offers trainings to help support district operations, directors, and staff.
 Our staff is also available to provide operational technical assistance by phone, email, or in person.
 Please contact us with questions.
 This training fact sheet provides a list of available topics and services.

 With the election of new directors, the SWCD program usually travels to various parts of the state to provide an orientation for new directors and a refresher course on various legal obligations for every board member.
 Last year, because of travel and meeting restrictions, the training was held virtually.
 There are recorded sessions for new and returning directors, managers, and staff.